konfuzio-ai/ai-comedy-club/notes.md

 - THERE IS NO OFFENSIVE FILTER.
 Unfortunately,I didn't add anyone but found suitable solution - https://developers.perspectiveapi.com/

 ## Things to do
+- Due to PEP, it is better to use .toml files for builds - https://peps.python.org/pep-0518/
 - Solve all the problems
 - Classify jokes using NLP methods
 - Expand web interface